You likely already have everything on hand to make my easy 3 ingredient Strawberry Preserves at home.

 For tips on how to can preserves and jams, check out this helpful article.

-Tips For Making Homemade Preserves
+Ari’s Tips For Homemade Strawberry Preserves

-- If you prefer thicker preserves without adding pectin, you can use a combination of strawberries with other fruits that have higher amounts of natural pectin, such as raspberries, red currants, apples, blackberries, or gooseberries.
+- If you prefer thicker preserves without adding pectin, you can use a combination of strawberries and other fruits that have higher amounts of natural pectin, such as raspberries, red currants, apples, blackberries, or gooseberries.

 - Allow the berries and sugar to boil rapidly for at least 20 minutes.
+I’ve tested this recipe with shorter cook times and the results are nearly as spreadable.

 - Seal and cover preserves, then allow to cool completely before refrigerating.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 For more easy desserts, check out the following: